Gliese 86: Planetary system

-The preliminary astrometric measurements made with the Hipparcos space probe suggest the planet has an orbital inclination of 164.0° and a mass 15 times Jupiter, which would make the object a brown dwarf.
-However, further analysis suggests the Hipparcos measurements are not precise enough to reliably determine astrometric orbits of substellar companions, thus the orbital inclination and true mass of the candidate planet remain unknown.
-It was discovered by the Swiss 1.2 m Leonhard Euler Telescope operated by the Geneva Observatory.
+The planet Gliese 86 b was discovered by the Swiss 1.2 m Leonhard Euler Telescope operated by the Geneva Observatory.
 Such an object was formed from a protoplanetary disk that was truncated at 2 AU from the parent star.

 The radial velocity measurements of Gliese 86 show a linear trend once the motion due to this planet are taken out.
 This may be associated with the orbital motion of the white dwarf companion.